-In my last article, I touched on how capitalism has wreaked devastation across the world and lost credibility with people, suggesting that it resorts to authoritarianism to sustain itself (see, for example, Jair Bolsonaro in Brazil, Donald Trump in the States, and Boris Johnson in Britain).
+In my last article, I touched on how capitalism has wreaked devastation across the world and lost credibility with people, suggesting that it resorts to authoritarianism to sustain itself (see, for example, Jair Bolsonaro in Brazil, Donald Trump in the States, and Alexander Boris de Pfeffel Johnson in Britain).

 I also expressed hope that I wouldn’t have to write this on toilet paper in a camp somewhere – and while I can assure you I’m not, yet, forced to resort to that to get a message to you, there are already people way ahead of me on the front lines of exposure to the brunt of fascism’s force.
 Women, trans, non-binary people, travellers, Muslims, Jews, people of colour, and immigrants are all, statistically, far more vulnerable than me to these forces – heck, Johnson and Trump already oversee the use of concentration camps for immigrants (known as “detention centres” for public relations purposes).

 Ever since the EU referendum, I repeatedly warned of the dangers of rejecting the results of the vote on the UK’s departure from the EU bloc, following decades of centrist letdowns like Tony Blair, as well as David Cameron and Nick Clegg, promising people change, then offering more of the same, leaving people disillusioned with traditional smarmy salesmen politicos, determined to shake things up for better or worse.